-Eni is a global energy company, engaged in the entire value chain: from the exploration, development and extraction of oil and natural gas, to the generation of electricity from cogeneration and renewable sources, traditional and biorefining and chemicals, and the development of circular economy processes.
-Eni extends its reach to end markets, selling gas, electricity and products to retail and business customers and local markets.
-Both CO2 capture and storage initiatives and forest conservation projects (REDD+ initiatives) will be implemented to absorb residual emissions.
+Eni is a global energy company with a high technological content, engaged in the entire value chain: from the exploration, development and extraction of oil and natural gas, to the generation of electricity from cogeneration and renewable sources, traditional and biorefining and chemicals, and the development of circular economy processes.
+Eni extends its reach to end markets, selling gas, electricity and products to local markets and to retail and business customers to whom also offers services of energy efficiency and sustainable mobility.
+Both CO2 capture and storage and Natural Climate Solutions initiatives will be implemented to absorb residual emissions.